-Dr Anita Sturnham is a revered GP in skincare circles.
-Her specialist interest in dermatology and aesthetics prompted her to open the doors to Nuriss Skin & Wellbeing — arguably one of west London's most booked and busy skincare spaces — but you may know her best as the founder of influencer-approved, luxury beauty brand Decree.
+In skincare circles, Dr Anita Sturnham is a revered GP.
+Her specialist interest in dermatology and aesthetics prompted her to open the doors to Nuriss Clinics: Skin & Wellbeing — arguably one of west London's most booked and busy skincare spaces — but you may know her best as the founder of influencer-approved, luxury beauty brand Decree.
 That, or her incredibly honest approach to skincare.

 If you were to secure some time with Dr Sturnham, you'd leave with a truly bespoke skincare routine and an entirely new outlook on your skin.
 Unlike plenty of skin pros, she won't berate your routine or tell you off for burning away your skin barrier with exfoliating acids (though for 90% of her patients, skin issues are self-inflicted).
 Instead, it's her aim to arm you with the knowledge you need to get the best out of your skin, whatever the tone, type or texture.

-"Most of my patients have really unrealistic benchmarks of what we should look like and that's because of the industry we're in," Dr Sturnham told me when I joined her in her swanky treatment room recently.
+"Most of my patients have really unrealistic benchmarks of what we should look like and that's because of the industry we're in," Dr Sturnham tells me when I join her in her swanky treatment room.
 "Everything is filtered and airbrushed and we put a lot of pressure on ourselves."
 It may be a bold move for a skin expert whose goal is to improve your complexion but Dr Sturnham makes a case for "celebrating positive things in the skin".
 She adds: "I don't ever want my patients to leave feeling traumatised so we look at strengths and how we can keep them strong, as well as which areas need a bit more support."

 As someone who has more than their fair share of bad skin days (thanks, hormones and British winter), I had to pick Dr Sturnham's brain for the complexion tips and tricks she swears by.
 Here's everything I learned about how to keep skin in tip-top condition all year round.